Tuesday, April 27, 2010

 Obama address the State Of the Mind

-Triune Brain on three difference levels;
+It affected our Triune Brain on three difference levels;

 Reptilian, because this connects to my life, and my own survival.